emf-creaf/emf_newsletters/Current.md

   - (VGG) Help to Estela Romero to produce publication-ready plots with R (manuscript in preparation)
   - (VGG) Help to Pablo (EcoPhys) to create an R package with modelization global maps
   - (VGG) Help to Anna Ávila to publish datasets from hydrological catchments
+  - (RMH) Statistical support to J. Bookwalter for the modelling of biodiversity data
+  - (RMH) Modelling of P. sylvestris dynamics with mortality events, J. Margalef and F. Lloret
+  - (RMH) Statistical support to S. Marañón and X. Luoqian, Dirichlet regression of soil data
+  - (RMH) Statistical support to M. Móstiga, contingency tables of deforestation data from Perú.
+  - (RMH) Modelling of erosion data from Massaciuccoli lake, PHUSICOS project
+  - (RMH) Statistical help, L. Fuzessy and D. Sol
+  - (RMH) Modelling of bee survival curves, J. Bosch and F. Sgolastra
+  - (RMH) Statistical help, B. Claramunt, A. Zango and A. Jolivet
+  - (RMH) Statistical support, C stock, I. Funes and others.

 ## Participation in research projects

   - (EMF) MODOSIN (PPNN - IP: Enric Batllori, UB-CREAF) and MATOSEG (Fundación Biodiversidad - IP: Pere Casals, CTFC) projects creating the new app PlotDrought for the LFC
   - (MCA) RESONATE (H2020 - Researchers: Jordi Martínez, Francisco Lloret, Josep Maria Espelta) project by assisting in the use of MEDFATE for the evaluation of ecosystem services.
+  - (RMH) PHUSICOS (H2020 - Researchers (WP4): Pilar Andrés, Enrique Doblas) project to show the effectiveness of nature-based solutions to reduce the risk of extreme weather events in rural mountain landscapes.

 ## Participation in transfer projects